Saturday, 21 April 2012

 “What’s the difference?”

-In the past I'd shared about my faith in Jesus, and Jim and I had discussed the subject at length a few times too, but he sounded as unconvinced as ever about the reality of God.
+In the past I'd shared with Jim about my faith in Jesus, the Son of the one true God, and in past times the two of us discussed our thoughts and beliefs at length, but he sounded as unconvinced as ever about the reality of God.

 "Jesus teaches us not to look at women as objects of lust.” and feeling uneasy because I gave this answer.

-“No.” I admitted, and now wishing I'd left the subject alone because I felt like a hypocrite.
+“No.” and now wishing I'd left the subject alone because I felt like a hypocrite.

 "So what's different here?"